Tulsa Public Schools

 The scale of systemic change feels riskier than incremental change, so support organizations and funders play a critical role in moving systems toward effective professional learning.

-For professional learning to achieve changes in teaching, it has to address both content knowledge and equitable expectations.
+For professional learning to achieve changes in teaching, it has to address both content knowledge and universally high expectations.